In this article

 On the Fields tab, you can select the fields to show in the Help Scout sidebar.
 We'll pull in the standard Salesforce fields AND your Organization's custom fields.

-Next, it's time to install the latest Salesforce package in your company's account.
-On the Help Scout Settings tab, there's a green box with a button (pictured in #2 above) that says Install Help Scout for Salesforce.
+In addition to writing new conversations and ratings to Salesforce through the Help Scout app, you can also sync full conversation data to each record in Salesforce by installing the Salesforce app.
+First, you'll need to install the latest Salesforce package in your company's account.
+On the Help Scout Settings tab, there's a green box with a button that says Install Help Scout for Salesforce.
 Click that to open the package in Salesforce in a new window.

 We recommend installing it for All Users: